Lahore School of Economics: Academics

 The Lahore School provides 10 undergraduate majors and 26 pre-defined double-major and minor combinations with concentrations in Economics, Finance, Accounting, Business Administration, Mathematics, Statistics, Environmental Sciences, English, Political Science and Media Studies, Art and Design.
 The 'Accounting & Finance' and 'Economics & Finance' undergraduate programmes at The Lahore School are accredited by the Association of Chartered Certified Accountants, and The Lahore School is an accredited Relevant Degree Awarding Institute of the Institute of Chartered Accountants of Pakistan.

-The graduate school offers 2 PhD programs and 6 Graduate programs in addition to an MBA and an Executive MBA.
+The graduate school offers 2 PhD programs and 6 Graduate programs in addition to the MBA and Executive MBA programs.

 Lahore School of Economics also has two distinctive post-grad institutes; the Graduate Institute of Development Studies, which carries out research and training in international development, and the Centre for Research in Economics and Business.
 Another important centre in the Lahore School is the Innovation Technology Centre.

 The Lahore School has two biannual research publications; the Lahore Journal of Economics as well as the Lahore Journal of Business.
 It also hosts Annual International Conferences in Economics and Business Administration and National Conferences in Mathematics and the Social Sciences.